CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 Why do two steps though, when you can do one instead?
 In this tutorial we'll take a pre-trained ilastik classifer and run it inside our CellProfiler pipeline, so we can find and measure objects all in one step.

-You will need either ilastik or Docker Desktop installed on your computer for this exercise.
-If ilastik, make sure it is CLOSED, if Docker Desktop, make sure it is OPEN.
-We recommend installing ilastik because it is a good and helpful tool, and will allow you to do this exercise's bonus challenge.
+You will need either ilastik or Docker Desktop (or Podman Desktop) installed on your computer for this exercise.
+If using ilastik, make sure it is CLOSED.
+If using Docker Desktop (or Podman Desktop), make sure it is OPEN.
+We recommend installing ilastik because it is a good and helpful tool and will allow you to do this exercise's bonus challenge.

 ```{warning}
 If you are on Windows, execute RunIlastik in Local mode (working on an installed copy of ilastik, rather than a copy inside a Docker file), this exercise will work in TestMode, but not will not run in analysis mode - we are working with the ilastik developers to determine why that is.
 This is fine for the purpose of this exercise; if you have a lot of your own data you want to run later, you can still use ilastik in a two step process, and/or use Dockerized ilastik.